 * Increasing confidence, sensitivity and creativity in the children’s music making.

-We teach music in reception classes as an integral part of the topic work covered during the year.
-As the reception class is part of the Foundation Stage of the National Curriculum, we relate the musical aspects of the children’s work to the objectives set out in the Early Learning Goals.
+As reception is part of the Foundation Stage Curriculum, we relate the musical aspects of the children’s work to the objectives set out in the Ages and Stages document and Early Learning Goals.
 Music contributes to a child’s personal and social development.
 Counting songs foster a child’s mathematical ability and songs from different cultures increase a child’s knowledge and understanding of the world.

 We also provide an after school key stage two choir for children to take part in and showcase their talents in performances in and out of school.